Lines, Quadrics, and Cremona Transformations in Two-View Geometry: Introduction

-In \cite{rankdrop1}, Problem~\ref{prob:main} was answered for $k \leq 6$.
+Delineate the geometry of point configurations $\{x_i\}$ and $\{y_i\}$ for which $\rank(Z_k) < k$. \end{prob} Note that Problem~\ref{prob:main} can be rephrased geometrically and generalized to any algebraic variety. \begin{prob} Given $k \leq 9$ points $(x_i,y_i)\in\PP^2\times\PP^2$, delineate the geometry of the point configurations $\{x_i\}$ and $\{y_i\}$ for which the subspace spanned by the images of these points under the Segre embedding of $\PP^2\times\PP^2$ in $\PP^8$ has dimension less than $k-1$. \end{prob}

+Problem~\ref{prob:main} arises in the study of reconstruction problems in 3D computer vision.
+For background on the problem and related work we direct the reader to part I of this work~\cite{rankdrop1} where Problem~\ref{prob:main} was solved for $k \leq 6$.
 The results relied on the classical invariant theory of points in $\PP^2$ and the theory of cubic surfaces.
 In this paper we complete the characterization for the remaining cases of $k=7,8,9$.
 Once again, the results can be phrased in terms of classical algebraic geometry and invariants.

-We note that Problem~\ref{prob:main} can be rephrased geometrically and generalized to any algebraic variety. \begin{prob} Given $k \leq 9$ points $(x_i,y_i)\in\PP^2\times\PP^2$, delineate the geometry of the point configurations $\{x_i\}$ and $\{y_i\}$ for which the subspace spanned by the images of these points under the Segre embedding of $\PP^2\times\PP^2$ in $\PP^8$ has dimension less than $k-1$. \end{prob}